-QUASAR is a remote rendering system that represents scene views using pixel-aligned quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization for thin clients.
+QUASAR is a remote rendering system that represents scene views using pixel-aligned quads, enabling temporally consistent and bandwidth-adaptive streaming for high-quality, real-time visualization on thin clients.

 Our repository below provides baseline implementations of remote rendering systems designed to support and accelerate research in the field.
 For detailed discussion on the design principles, implementation details, and benchmarks, please see our paper: